Skip to main content

 • These variables need to match GraphQL variables referenced inside the fragment.

-• Similarly, passing an id value for the $id variable is optional, unless the fragment wants to be refetched with a different id.
-When refetching a @refetchable fragment, Relay will already know the id of the rendered object.
+• Similarly, if the fragment key is non-optional, passing an id value for the $id variable is optional, unless the fragment wants to be refetched with a different id.
+When refetching a non-nullable @refetchable fragment, Relay will already know the id of the rendered object.

 • options: [Optional] options object